JuyeeMyeong/Packet_Capture/README.md

 This mapping procedure is important because the lengths of the IP and MAC addresses differ, and a translation is needed so that the systems can recognize one another.
 The most used IP today is IP version 4 (IPv4).
 An IP address is 32 bits long.
 However, MAC addresses are 48 bits long.
 ARP translates the 32-bit address to 48 and vice versa.

+_**What is Gratuitous ARP Packet?:**_

+The frame of it is addressed to 'ff:ff:ff:ff:ff:ff' to make it a Broadcast frame.

 _**Program Features:**_
 This program analyzes the pcap trace for the ARP packet & Perform a byte-level programming to read each byte and convert it to the ARP header element.